strimzi/strimzi.github.io/_posts/2020-11-05-dynamically-changeable-logging.md

 2. During reconciliation the `log4j2.properties`  file is remounted.
 It contains the configuration from the custom resource.
 3. `log4j2` polls changes in the `log4j2.properties` file in an interval of `monitorInterval` seconds

-For Kafka broker, Kafka Connect and Kafka MirrorMaker2 we use features already implemented from Kafka.
+For Kafka broker, Kafka Connect and Kafka MirrorMaker 2.0 we use features already implemented from Kafka.
 Logging configuration in Kafka Brokers is changed using `AdminClient`.
 For more information, see [KIP-412](https://cwiki.apache.org/confluence/display/KAFKA/KIP-412%3A+Extend+Admin+API+to+support+dynamic+application+log+levels)

-Kafka Connect and Kafka MirrorMaker2 logging configuration is changed using the REST API.
+Kafka Connect and Kafka MirrorMaker 2.0 logging configuration is changed using the REST API.
 For more information, see [KIP-495](https://cwiki.apache.org/confluence/display/KAFKA/KIP-495%3A+Dynamically+Adjust+Log+Levels+in+Connect)

 ## Further steps